Username or Email Address

 The client needed the report – in Arabic and English – to be delivered within 13 working days.

-The study was to include articles and posts discussing the themes, in Arabic, across seven markets in the GCC, Levant and North Africa, plus English language articles in key international online news sites.
-Due to the limited time and budget, coupled with the necessity of comparing fairly across
+Establishing the media universe The study was to include articles and posts discussing the themes, in Arabic, across seven markets in the GCC, Levant and North Africa, plus English language articles in key international online news sites.
+Due to the limited time and budget, coupled with the necessity of comparing fairly across markets, a systematic sampling methodology had to be devised.

 With the requirement to measure resonance of themes, and their effect on reputation over an extended period of time, albeit in a one-off snapshot, it was decided to review coverage published/ posted in the past 12 months, but with a cap of 15,000 posts and 1,000 online articles undergoing full analysis.